TomWidegren/event-platform/docs/ARCHITECTURE.md

 The connector should handle these variations.

 The GolfBox leaderboard changes structure during the lifecycle of an event.

+A multi-round event may use the `hole` field for different purposes during its lifecycle:

+- Before a round starts, it may contain the scheduled start time.
+- During a round, it contains the current hole.
+- After the tournament is complete, it contains `F`.

+During multi-round events:

+- Completed round scores are populated in the corresponding round fields.
+- `today` represents the current round.
+- `topar` represents the accumulated tournament score relative to par.
+- `total` represents the accumulated stroke total.

 The current connector has successfully handled: